-Precautionary statements Prevention Response Storage Disposal Wash thoroughly after handling Chemical manufacturer, importer, or distributor to specify parts of the body to be washed after handling.
-If in eyes: Rinse cautiously with water for several minutes.
+Precautionary statements Prevention Response Storage Disposal Wash thoroughly after handling Chemical manufacturer, importer, or distributor to If in eyes: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
-Continue rinsing.
+Continue rinsing. specify parts of the body to be washed after If eye irritation persists: Get medical advice/attention. handling.
 Wear eye protection/face protection.
-Chemical manufacturer, importer, or distributor to specify type of equipment.
-If eye irritation persists: Get medical advice/attention.
+Chemical manufacturer, importer, or distributor to specify type of Chemical manufacturer, importer, or distributor to select medical advice or attention as appropriate.